Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "As you wish.
 In any case, those motivations are what have kept all three species alive through the trials of their homeworlds.
 We must assume that selection will finish what genetic engineering started."

 "I can see the logic.
-We cannot predict what these New Corti will find attractive in each other… Females."
+We cannot predict what these New Corti will find attractive in each other...
+Females."

 "What about them?"